Wellbeing and Accessibility Planning Form

 - Schedule an appointment with a travel clinic if the CDC recommends immunizations/treatments for travel.
 It is important to discuss your medical history and medical needs while abroad with your doctor and a travel clinic.
 The International Society of Travel Medicine (ISTM) provides a listing of its member clinics by state.
 Find the ISTM website here

-- Note: Tickborn illnesses, including TBE, are a risk in Sweden and should be discussed with your doctor and/or travel clinic.
-DIS recommends mitigation strategies (e.g. wearing long pants, sleeves, and hats; using insect repellents; checking and removing ticks promptly and appropriately, etc.) when in forested/tall grass areas
+- Note: Tick-born illnesses, including Lyme and TBE, are a risk in Denmark and Sweden and should be discussed with your doctor.
+DIS recommends mitigation strategies (e.g. wearing long pants, sleeves, and hats; using insect repellents; checking and removing ticks promptly and appropriately, etc.) when in forested/tall grass areas.
+Visit the CDC website for more information

 - Review the Planning for Your Health & Safety module in your DIS Compass Course and recognize that DIS does not have a health clinic.
 As such, all health matters are taken care of through local medical offices, clinics, and hospitals